-There may have been something phony in Cobain’s hatred of fame and fortune.
+In what may, perhaps, be the ultimate irony, there may have been something phony in Cobain’s hatred of fame and fortune.
 It might have all been an act, part of his bigger image.
 Or maybe it was genuine.
 The fact of the matter is, the band blew up and traveled the world, in a way that would have likely never been possible for three lower middle class kids from Seattle, by way of the logging town of Aberdeen, Washington.
 This album, this music, spawned in me the belief that with three simple chords and some catchy lyrics, I, too could be a rock n roll star.

 But this would all be a moot point if I hated the album.
 None of these facts mattered when I first heard the record.
-“Teen Spirit” seeped into my confused teenage brain and the music and hooks were all that mattered.
-I didn’t care that Kurt was a druggie, I didn’t know what the songs were about, I didn’t know that the band had been through numerous lineup changes.
+“Teen Spirit” seeped into my confused teenage brain and the music and the hooks were all that mattered.
+I didn’t care that Kurt was a druggie, I didn’t know what the songs were about, I didn’t know that the band had been through numerous lineup and name changes.
 None of it mattered.
 I loved the music.
-I loved the feel of the record, I loved the rebellion as I had to hide the record in my locker at school and sneak listens between classes or on the bus ride home.
+I loved the feel of the record, I loved the rebellion as I had to hide the cassette in my locker at school and sneak listens between classes or on the bus ride home.

 Like Kurt, I was hooked.